 And I would learn later that if there were a kinder or gentler way for Him to let me experience Him as my fullness, I would have got it a kinder and gentler way.
 But for this son He needed to pull all those pillars out.

-What you have to pray here is you gotta pray, “God, would You help me lean into, and yield to, and accept, and embrace, not fix the things or change the people.”
+Ask God for the inner strength to yield rather than resist His work in your life.
+Well, what you have to pray here is you gotta pray, “God, would You help me lean into, and yield to, and accept, and embrace, not fix the things or change the people.”
 That’s what we tend to pray.

 Notice what he says, “I pray that out of His glorious riches,” in other words, all these resources he’s talked about in the first three chapters, “He may strengthen you with power,” how? “through His Spirit,” where? “in your inner being so that Christ may dwell in your hearts by faith.”

+The word “strengthen” here is power, or the infusion of power, and he uses it earlier.
+It’s the exact opposite word of being discouraged.
 It’s God infusing you with the strength to go on and deal with the situation.
 The inner man is the heart, the place of reason, or conscience, or will.
 It’s the deep-seated place of where you deeply, not just think about stuff, but where you make up your mind and heart, and will and volition, about what you’re going to do with your life.